Tools Support

 Southeast Asia's electronics and semiconductor leader.
-We manage imports through Port Klang with full Malaysian customs clearance and nationwide distribution.
+Our partner network manages imports through Port Klang with full Malaysian customs clearance and nationwide distribution.

 Malaysia is a major electronics and semiconductor manufacturing hub alongside natural resource exports (palm oil, tin, rubber).
 The country imports machinery, raw materials, chemicals, and fuel while exporting electronics, auto parts, palm oil, and semiconductors.
 Malaysian customs (Royal Malaysian Customs) operates via ASYCUDA system with reasonable efficiency (3–5 days typical).
 Port Klang dominates Malaysian trade; Penang (free trade zone) offers alternatives.
 Air freight through KL International is efficient.
 The country benefits from numerous FTAs and preferential trade relationships.
-We operate with experienced Malaysian customs brokers.
+Our partner network includes experienced Malaysian customs brokers.

 $264B (2023)